What is the difference between envy vs. jealousy? Envy and Jealousy are feelings we experience when we want something we don’t have.

 Are Envy and Jealousy Healthy and Normal?

 All human emotions are normal.
-All healthy humans experience ranges of emotions at different times.
+All healthy humans experience range of emotions at different times.
 However, just because having a feeling is normal does not mean that you cannot work on yourself to reduce the amount of emotion you experience.
 You cannot control the actions you take when experiencing that emotion.

 A healthy and normal person may experience emotion and choose not to act on that emotion and recognize that the emotion exists but does not need to affect the way they feel and act.
 They can also endeavor to make sure that they work to reduce feeling that emotion in various ways.